-I believe, and several other experts agree, that the parental approach of avoidance or progressive waiting before picking him up do not work for several reasons, indeed.
-And that, dear great mom, you’re right.
+I believe, and several other experts agree, that the parental approach of avoidance or progressive waiting before picking a baby up don’t work for several reasons.
+And that, dear great mama, you’re right.

-It is now confirmed with new research what Mom’s intuition has said for a long time:
+It’s now confirmed with new research what moms’ intuition has said for a long time:

 A crying baby is talking to us.

 You sensed it, your little baby, he has no words to him yet.
 He still has trouble moving to get what he wants.
 He has no perception of time, nor awareness that when you are not there, you still exist – a second without you may seem like an eternity, all alone (and scared).

 If we observe him when we leave him alone, first we may see him babbling.
 Then, his soft sounds can become insistent, as if he means, Hey, I’m there mom, I need you here!
 Often if you answer back to him, you hold him, or give him what you feel he needs, as with a sixth sense, his smile and his babble resume.

 Otherwise, the escalation of sounds resumes.
 And there you go!
 He’s crying.
 He’s even screaming to the top of his lungs, maybe.